micmonay/keybd_event/README.md

 echo uinput | sudo tee /etc/modules-load.d/uinput.conf
 ```

-Another subtlety on Linux, it is important after creating keybd_event, to waiting 2 seconds before running first keyboard actions
+Another subtlety on Linux: it is important after creating the `keybd_event` to **wait 2 seconds before running first keyboard actions**.

-## Darwin (MAC OS)
+## Darwin (MacOS)
-This library depends on the frameworks Apple, I did not find a solution for cross-compilation.
+This library depends on Apple's frameworks, and I did not find a solution to cross-compile from Mac to another OS.